How many more?

 “How many more red ones do you have than blue ones?”
 (3)

-Give two children (e.g. Unathi and Lindokuhle) a different number of counters (preferably the same colour).
+Give two children (e.g. Unathi and Lindokuhle) a different number of counters or bottle-caps (preferably the same colour).
 Ask “How many does Unathi have and how many does Lindokuhle have?”
 “Who has more?”
 “How many more?”